 Big cuff openings and glove-friendly velcro closures made this a favorite for colder weather days.

 The more unique feature is the concealed Recco reflector, a small passive tab that aids ski patrollers in recovery in the event of an inbounds avalanche.
-While quite common in ski clothing, this is the only jacket we reviewed that has a Recco sewn in.
+While quite common in ski clothing, this is the only jacket in the softshell review that has a Recco sewn in.
+Style-wise, this layer is stylish with an adventurous look that's equally at home standing in line at the coffee shop or commuting to work.

 The Recco chip is concealed on the upper back and does not interfere with use or add any unneeded weight.